redis/redis-doc/docs/data-types/strings.md

 ## Alternatives

-If you're storing structured data as a serialized string, you may also want to consider [Redis hashes](/docs/data-types/hashes) or [RedisJSON](/docs/stack/json).
+If you're storing structured data as a serialized string, you may also want to consider Redis [hashes](/docs/data-types/hashes) or [JSON](/docs/stack/json).

 ## Learn more